![]() |

 997-1005

-Kenneth III, King of Scots, or Cinaed mac Duib, was known as the 'Donn' meaning the brown-haired.
-He was the son of King Dubh and became King of Scotland on the murder at Rathinveramon of his predeccessor and cousin, King Constantine III.
-The internecine struggle for possession of Scotland's throne between the two rival branches of the MacAlpin family had continued for generations and was a direct result of the tanist system of inheritence, which then prevailed in Scotland.
-Kenneth associated his son, Giric, with himself, not only as his tanist successor, but as joint King, or legh-righ, in attempt to ensure his eventual succesion of his line to the Scottish throne.
+The internecine struggle for possession of Scotland's throne between the two rival branches of the MacAlpin family had continued for generations and was a direct result of the tanist system of inheritance, which then prevailed in Scotland.
+Kenneth associated his son, Giric, with himself, not only as his tanist successor, but as joint King, or legh-righ, in attempt to ensure his eventual succession of his line to the Scottish throne.